OISF/suricata/doc/devguide/codebase/testing.rst

     make check

-..
-Check the Suricata Devguide on :doc:`unittests-c` or :doc:`unittests-rust` for more on how to write and run unit tests,
-.. considering that the way to do so differs considerably in Suricata, based on the language.
+Check the Suricata Devguide on :doc:`unittests-c` or :doc:`unittests-rust` for more on how to write and run unit tests, given that the way to do so differs, depending on the language.

 Code Examples
 ^^^^^^^^^^^^^